contributorshipcollaboration/contributorshipcollaboration.github.io/content/blog/Jul2024update.md

 *  Creating a FAQ to answer common questions about CRediT, conceptual, practical, and technical
 *  Advocating that journals start giving CRediT to non-author contributors, mainly people traditionally listed in the Acknowledgments.

 We have periodic online hackathons to discuss and work on these issues, follow us on Mastodon to find out about those and more, [@tenzingContrib@neuromatch.social](https://neuromatch.social/@tenzingContrib).
+We will also be submitting a hackathon to this year's online [Big Team Science conference](https://bigteamscienceconference.github.io/), a conference worth checking out!

 | ![kigaliWomanPainted](https://github.com/user-attachments/assets/56f3678f-1552-4c7d-848d-d84f95052eb8) |
 |:--:|